Create an Assumable Identity for a GitLab CI/CD Pipeline

 chainctl iam roles list

 You can also edit the pipeline itself to change its behavior.
-For example, instead of inspecting the image repos the identity has access to, you could have the workflow inspect the groups like in the following exmaple.
+For example, instead of inspecting the image repos the identity has access to, you could have the workflow inspect the organization like in the following exmaple.

-chainctl iam groups ls
+chainctl iam orgs ls

 Of course, the GitLab pipeline will only be able to perform certain actions on certain resources, depending on what kind of access you grant it.